 - to influence arts & education policy with regards to multiculturalism and multilingualism.

 The Network was set up in March 2021 with funding from the Arts & Humanities Research Council UK with members based in the UK, Canada, Portugal, Poland, Spain, Hungary, Italy & Hong Kong.
-With our research is grounded in theory, we will develop practice-based methods for participatory workshops taking place from April 2021 to July 2022 in network countries and conducted by network participants working in scholar-artist teams.
-Members of the public will be invited to join us in the exploration of intersemiotic translation via creative methods (e.g. writing, performance, artmaking), at participating universities and cultural institutions.
+With our research is grounded in theory, we jointly developed practice-based methods for participatory workshops which took place between April 2021 and July 2022 in network countries and were conducted by network participants working in scholar-artist teams.
+Members of the public were invited to join us in the exploration of intersemiotic translation via creative methods (e.g. writing, performance, artmaking), at participating universities and cultural institutions.
 We also organised a series of online symposia, public short courses (both online and in person), a travelling exhibition and an international conference.
 Browse the website to find out more.